 - 1. In Business Central, go to Menu → Manage → Process Instances. - 2.
-On the Manage Process Instances page, click the advanced filters icon to expand the Advanced Filters panel. - 3.
-In the Advanced Filters panel, enter the name and description of the filter, and click Add New. - 4.
+On the Manage Process Instances page, click the advanced filters icon to expand the Advanced Filters panel.

+- 3. In the Advanced Filters panel, enter the name and description of the filter, and click Add New. - 4.
 From the Select column list, select the processId attribute.
 The value will change to processId != value1. - 5.
-From the Select column list, select equals to for the logical query. - 6.
+From the Select column list, select equals to for the query. - 6.
 In the text field, enter the name of the process id. - 7.
 Click Save and the filter is applied on the current process instance list. - 8.
-Click Show/hide columns on the upper right of the process instances list and the process instance variables of the specified process id will be displayed. - Click the star icon to open the Saved Filters panel.
+Click the columns icon (to the right of Bulk Actions) in the upper-right of the process instances list and the process instance variables of the specified process ID will be displayed. - Click the star icon to open the Saved Filters panel.
 In the Saved Filters panel, you can view all the saved advanced filters.